All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Commonly reported with TB-500: - Injection site redness or swelling - Temporary fatigue - Headache - Mild flu-like symptoms during loading phase

-Important safety notes: - Both peptides are relatively well-tolerated in clinical practice - Serious side effects are rare but should be reported to your provider immediately - If you have a history of cancer, discuss the theoretical risks of growth-promoting peptides with your provider before starting - Do not combine these peptides with other medications without your provider's knowledge
+Important safety notes: - Both peptides are relatively well-tolerated in clinical practice - Serious side effects are rare but should be reported to your provider immediately - If you have a history of cancer, discuss the theoretical risks of growth-promoting peptides with your provider before starting - Don't combine these peptides with other medications without your provider's knowledge

 If you experience any concerning symptoms, stop the protocol and contact your provider right away.
 Track any side effects in the so you have a record to share at your next appointment.